plijnzaad/demultiplex/README.md

   git clone https://github.com/plijnzaad/demultiplex.git

 This will create a directory =demultiplex=.
-Make sure that directory is on your $PATH.
+Make sure that directory is on your `$PATH`.
-If you use the =mismatch.pm= library, make sure that directory is part of your $PERLLIB.
+If you use the `mismatch.pm` library, make sure that directory is part of your `$PERLLIB`.
 To get a 'usage message', run the script with a -h option.

-This code used to reside in https://plijnzaad@github.com/plijnzaad/phtools, subdirectory ngs/demultiplex.
+This code used to reside in https://plijnzaad@github.com/plijnzaad/phtools, subdirectory `ngs/demultiplex`

-or alternatively, click the fork button (and send me pull request with any improvements).
+I'm interested in feedback and improvements, please report issues and/or fork it and send me pull requests.